 Project 4 – Byward Market Kiosks (2020) was commissioned by the Byward Market BIA with executive director Jasna Jennings.
 Student intern Maggie Sherwin and other Centre volunteers developed ten stories about life and work in the Byward Market including many notable Jewish owned businesses.
 Funding was provided by the Byward Market BIA through a grant from the City of Ottawa.
 Our translator was Nicole Gagnon thanks to the support of the Workers’ History Museum.

-Project 5 – Elgin Street Kiosks (2021) was commissioned by Hala Boushey and the Elgin Area Business Association of Business with funding from a grant from the City of Ottawa.
+Project 5 – Elgin Street Kiosks (2021) was commissioned by Hala Boushey of the Elgin Area Business Association (EABA) with funding from a grant from the City of Ottawa, the EABA, and the Centre for Public History, Carleton University.
 Ten kiosks tell a variety of exciting stories about living and working along Elgin Street past and present.
 Our translator was Nicole Gagnon thanks to the support of the Workers’ History Museum.

 Ottawa 2017 Project